 Each university will require a separate application.
 There is no entrance test as such for nursing schools.
 Therefore, the chances of students with strong academic qualifications getting selected are high.
 Students should also write a strong and compelling statement of purpose to show their motivation for the field.
 This drastically increases their chances of admission.

-Polish admission starts in the fall (September or October) and student should start their application a year before.
-Students can utilize Gyanberry admission services for a better admission experience.
+Polish admissions usually start in the fall (September or October) and student should start their application a year before.
+They can utilize OneApply Gyanberry admission services for a better admission experience.
 We have tie-ups with many Polish universities.
 We also provide visa services to over 20 countries.
 The following are some admission requirements for admission to undergraduate nursing programs: